ajd213/hypercubes/README.md

 mean_size = distributions.S(cs)
 ```

 A useful function `get_clusters(N, NR, p, <data_path>)` defined in distributions.py.
 Given values of N, NR and p, as well as a directory used for data storage, the function will attempt to load the required cluster sizes.
-If data cannot be found, then it will call the hypercubes module to generate it, and then save it for next time.
+If data cannot be found, then it will call the hypergraphs module to generate it, and then save it for next time.

-Note that the number of nodes in a hypercube of dimension $N$ is $N_\mathcal{H} = 2^N$, and hence the complexity of the hypercubes algorithm grows exponentially with $N$.
+Note that the number of nodes in a hypercube of dimension $N$ is $N_\mathcal{H} = 2^N$, and hence the complexity of the hypergraphs algorithm grows exponentially with $N$.
 We impose a limit of $N=32$, though computational power will likely limit studies to around $N=20$.

 ## An example calculation: locating the percolation transition